pyramidi0n/email-parse/README.md

 ## License

-URI Parse is licensed under the two-clause BSD license.
+Email Parse is licensed under the two-clause BSD license.

 See LICENSE.